-In collaboration with an external commodities consultancy (3Keel), Danone enhanced its annual traceability process for our forest commodities in 2023 allowing us to have a credible third-party verification process.
-This involved improvements to track, monitor, and verify the volume, origin, certification status, and associated deforestation and conversion risks related to the commodities supplied to Danone.
-Furthermore, to meet the required standards outlined in the Renewed Forest Policy, Danone requests all direct suppliers to provide comprehensive data disclosure, including the volume of commodities supplied, associated certification status, origin of the commodity with traceability data to country and sub-national region.
+In collaboration with the sustainability expert consultancy 3Keel, Danone enhanced its traceability process to bi-annual frequency (from annual) for our forest commodities in 2024.
+This increased pace delivers a credible third-party verification process, and was enabled through improving and increasing our requirements, to track, monitor, and verify the volume, origin, certification status, and associated deforestation and conversion risks related to the commodities supplied to Danone.

+Furthermore, to meet the required standards outlined in the Renewed Forest Policy, Danone now requests direct suppliers to disclose comprehensive data and information, including the volume of commodities supplied, associated certification status, origin of the commodity with traceability to the most granular point of origin (from country, sub-national region to mill, plantation and farm).

-Based on the data collection, we are able to assess our environmental performance (DCF) status aligning with the following methodology:
+Based on the data collection, we are able to assess our environmental performance (vDCF) status aligning with the following methodology: